Thursday, June 29, 2017

 Archer Maclean Pool

-Pool is an exciting, fast-paced pub game and nothing like the dullness of snoozeville snooker.
+Pool is different.
+It's an exciting, fast-paced pub game and nothing like the dullness of snoozeville snooker.
 American and English variations of this game are playable with the added option to play through tournaments or to set up trick shots.
 If you've played Whirlwind then you'll instantly take to this but I doubt any newcomers will struggle with the interface, which is instinctive and easy to grasp.
 In fact, some might say this is the same snooker game and a rip-off?

 What a whiz I am at this game!
 Go on, watch me clear up lol